datacarpentry/python-ecology-lesson/04-merging-data.md

    plots by plot type.
 2. Calculate a diversity index of your choice for control vs rodent exclosure plots.
 The index should consider both species abundance and number of species.
-You might choose to use the simply [biodiversity index described here](http://www.amnh.org/explore/curriculum-collections/biodiversity-counts/plant-ecology/how-to-calculate-a-biodiversity-index) which calculates diversity as:
+You might choose to use the simple [biodiversity index described here](http://www.amnh.org/explore/curriculum-collections/biodiversity-counts/plant-ecology/how-to-calculate-a-biodiversity-index) which calculates diversity as: